What is Bell's Palsy?

 For most people, this disorder is temporary.
 Symptoms usually start to improve within a few weeks.

-One should seek immediate medical help if he/she experiences any type of paralysis.
+One should seek immediate medical help or should take facial paralysis ayurvedic treatment if he/she experiences any type of paralysis.

 There's no specific test for Bell's palsy.
 Your doctor will look at your face and ask you to move your facial muscles by closing your eyes, lifting your brow, showing your teeth and frowning, among other movements.
 See your doctor if you experience facial weakness or slumping to determine the underlying cause and severity of the illness.